Home / Coffee knowledge / DF83 V Single Dosing Grinder Tested

 Espresso and Filter Coffee Quality

-The DF83 V produces delicious espresso: straightforward, solid, spot on.
-The coffee has a pronounced body, while complexity and clarity are less pronounced with the standard burrs.
-If you want more clarity, you should opt for SSP burrs.
-SSP burrs would also be the better choice for filter coffee and light specialty coffees.
+The DF83 V produces delicious espresso: straightforward, solid, on point.
+The coffee has an accentuated body, while complexity and clarity are less pronounced with the standard burrs.
+Anyone wanting more clarity should opt for SSP burrs.
+SSP burrs would also be the better choice for filter coffee and light-roast specialty coffees.

 Conclusion on the DF83V

-The DF83 V is a strong single-dosing grinder that has provided us with delicious espresso for months.
-It scores with power and speed but is more suitable for environments with higher throughput.
+The DF83 V is a powerful single-dosing grinder that has provided us with delicious espresso for months.
+It scores with power and speed, but is more suitable for environments with higher throughput.

-For home use, a little more focus on precision would be desirable.
-However, thanks to aftermarket burrs, the grinder offers great potential for individualization.
+For home use, a bit more focus on precision would be desirable.
+But thanks to aftermarket burrs, the grinder offers great potential for customization.

 rating df83v